-Step B-1: Excavation - Excavate the site to the depth and width specified on the Plans for the length of the section to be built.
+STEP A-1, Excavation: Excavate the site to the depth and width specified on the Plans for the length of the section to be built.
 Remove all unsuitable material and replace it, as necessary, with compacted fill as directed by the Engineer.

 If required by the Specifications and as directed by the Engineer, proof-roll the foundation to a density suitable for the bearing pressure shown on the Plans.
-In the event of an over-excavation of the subgrade, the Engineer must approve the gradation, placement, and compaction of replacement material.
+In the event of an over-excavation of the sub-grade, the gradation, placement, and compaction of replacement material must be approved by the Engineer.

 Evaluation and approval of foundation suitability is the responsibility of the Engineer.
 Any foundation soils found to be unsuitable shall be removed and replaced with material approved by the Engineer.
-The material shall then be compacted, as directed by the Engineer, to a density suitable for the bearing pressure as shown on the Plans, Specifications, and Contract Documents.
+The material shall then be compacted, as directed by the Engineer, to a density suitable for the applied bearing pressure as shown on the Plans, Specifications, and Contract Documents.